AmayaHena/LibParse/README.md

 </p>

 ## Description
-A try to make a useful lib to parse things.
+A try to make a useful lib to parse things & manage file(s).

+Working on linux only.

+You can find the documentation in the Wiki section of this repo.

 WARNING: This lib is based on my personals needs in general, you can contact if you have an idea.

-You can find the documentation in the Wiki section of this repo.

 ## Utility
 File Management